7 sustainable marketing examples for green advertising inspo

 They’re already known for being crazy about the planet, operating with 76% renewable energy globally, and matching this ethos across their sourcing and supply chain with their continued use of sustainable cotton and other environmentally friendly materials, as well as lifetime guarantees on all their items to increase longevity and reduce waste.
 Not to mention their “Outstanding” B-Corp rating.

-But when it comes to their green marketing, the most important thing Patagonia does is admit to its shortcomings.
+But when it comes to their green marketing examples, the most important thing Patagonia does is admit to its shortcomings.
 While they mainly use sustainable materials, fossil fuels are clearly labelled rather than hidden under layers of green cardboard.
 And instead of impacting their reputation, telling the truth conveys their modesty and dedication to doing better.

 And they’re creating plenty of content on their website to support climate change prevention activity and propel the green movement.
 For example, check out their current charity campaign on protecting the ocean.
-It’s an interactive green marketing content hub filled with educational videos and petitions to sign.
+It’s an interactive green marketing content hub filled with green advertising, educational videos and petitions to sign.

-3. Hellman’s – Fighting food waste
+6. Hellman’s – Fighting food waste

 The concept is simple: find random items in the fridge, build them into a meal – and don’t forget to add a nice big dollop of Hellman’s mayonnaise, of course.